TharakaramuduN/CurrencyExchange/README.md

-# Currency Exchange API Wrapper and CLI
+# ExchangeXpert - Your Real-Time Currency Exchange Rate Specialist.

 This project demonstrates a Python-based Currency Exchange API wrapper with a user-friendly command-line interface (CLI).
 The wrapper interacts with the "FIXER API" to fetch real-time exchange rate data for various currencies.
 The CLI provides users with options to access exchange rates, perform currency conversion, and analyze historical data.